From November 9th to 13th, the Femmes en Montagne film festival will welcome the public for 5 days of film screenings in Annecy and Talloires.

 Climbing Iran

-Nasim is a free climber, the only woman able to open new routes in Iran.
-She faces a double mountain to climb, both physically and culturally, as her passion clashes with strict policies regarding women's freedom in her country.
+Nasim is a free climber, the only woman capable of opening up new routes in Iran.
+She faces a double mountain to climb, both physical and cultural, as her passion clashes with strict policies on women's freedom in her country.

 Pasang: In the Shadow of Everest

 Transcending cultural barriers and constantly going against the grain, Nepalese mountaineer Pasang Lhamu Sherpa attempted to reach Everest four times in the early 1990s.
-Although she was not allowed to go to school as a child, Pasang continued to believe in her dreams.
-After starting her own trekking business in Kathmandu, she led the way for Nepali women by attempting to climb Everest.
-Proving that it is possible to go far to achieve your dreams, she has left a legacy not only for the family she left behind, but also for the countless women who follow in her footsteps.
+Despite not being allowed to go to school as a child, Pasang continued to believe in her dreams.
+After setting up her own trekking business in Kathmandu, she paved the way for Nepalese women by attempting to climb Everest.
+Proving that you can go far to realize your dreams, she left a legacy not only to the family she left behind, but also to the countless women who follow in her footsteps.

 Wild Waters